tylermercer/personal-website/src/content/posts/faith/certainty-and-uncertainty-as-elements-of-faith.md

 ## When Uncertainty is Still Valuable

-However, when it comes to how things will happen in the future, I've come to believe that the Lord often reveals additional knowledge to us by allowing us to simply witness His will as events proceed, rather than revealing what will happen in detail to us beforehand.
+However, when it comes to how things will happen in the future, I’ve come to believe that the Lord often reveals additional knowledge to us by allowing us to simply witness His will as events proceed, rather than revealing what will happen in detail to us beforehand.
 Our desiring that the future be revealed to